-World Championship and Cups acronyms:
+World Championship, titles and Cups acronyms:

-- MotoGPTM: Whenever the word "MotoGPTM" is used during these Standards it refers to the FIM Grand Prix World Championship. - WorldSBK: Whenever the word "WorldSBK" is used during these Standards it refers to the FIM Superbike World Championship. - Endurance: Whenever the word "Endurance" is used during these Standards it refers to the FIM Endurance World Championship. - Sidecars: Whenever the word "Sidecars" is used during these Standards it refers to the FIM Sidecar World Championship. - MotoE: Whenever the word "MotoE" is used during these Standards it refers to the FIM MotoE World Championship. - JuniorGP: Whenever the word "JuniorGP" is used during these Standards, it refers to the FIM JuniorGP World Championship.
+- MotoGPTM: Whenever the word "MotoGPTM" is used during these Standards it refers to the FIM Grand Prix World Championship. - WorldSBK: Whenever the word "WorldSBK" is used during these Standards it refers to the FIM Superbike World Championship. - Endurance: Whenever the word "Endurance" is used during these Standards it refers to the FIM Endurance World Championship. - Sidecars: Whenever the word "Sidecars" is used during these Standards it refers to the FIM Sidecar World Championship. - MotoE: Whenever the word "MotoE" is used during these Standards it refers to the FIM MotoE World Championship. - JuniorGP: Whenever the word "JuniorGP" is used during these Standards, it refers to the FIM JuniorGP World Championship. - ICG: Whenever the word "ICG" is used during these Standards, it refers to the FIM Intercontinental Games-Circuit Racing.